atomjump/change_language/README.md

 Copy a given choice of language options file from this plugin's language/[lang]/messages.json to the server's config/messages.json.

-Add "help_is_coming" into the "plugins" array of the server's config/config.json file to activate.
+Add "change_language" into the "plugins" array of the server's config/config.json file to activate.

 ## Future enhancements